seantallen-org/msgpack/CONTRIBUTING.md

 # Contributing

-You want to contribute to Pony-msgpack?
+You want to contribute to pony-msgpack?
 Awesome.

 There are a number of ways to contribute.
 As this document is a little long, feel free to jump to the section that applies to you currently: